-- Outline the factors that impair normal wound healing.
+- Describe the mechanisms of normal wound healing and outline factors that impair normal wound healing.

-- Outline the different types of soft tissue wounds and their management, including lacerations, abrasions, contusions, avulsions, clean and contaminated wounds.
+- Describe the different types of soft tissue wounds and their management, including lacerations, abrasions, contusions, avulsions, clean and contaminated wounds.

 - Perform the following skills: